 When you suspect that you have taken on damages to your roof, your siding, or any other part of your home or property, the first thing to do is inspect thoroughly for signs of damage.

-If you’re too afraid to get on your roof, or you feel undequalified to thoroughly inspect your property for damages after a storm, call us at 651-703-2336 or click any of the buttons like the one below on our site to have a team member call you back and set up a good time for you to meet with one of our expert roofers.
+If you’re too afraid to get on your roof, or you feel under qualified to thoroughly inspect your property for damages after a storm, call us at 651-703-2336 or click any of the buttons like the one below on our site to have a team member call you back and set up a good time for you to meet with one of our expert roofers.

 Minnesota is ranked number four in the nation for the number of yearly hail damage claims.
 Many of the residents here already know that’s hail damage can very distinctive (like in the picture above) with the holes and the pieces of shingle missing.

-But what many homeowners don’t know… Is that depending on the size, speed, angle, and shape of the hailstones, hail damages can be difficult, if not impossiblle to detect from the ground.
-In fact, sometimes even standing on the roof, you will have to run your hand across the shingle to be abe to identify the damage.
+But what many homeowners don’t know.
+Is that depending on the size, speed, angle, and shape of the hailstones, hail damages can be difficult, if not impossible to detect from the ground.
+In fact, sometimes even standing on the roof, you will have to run your hand across the shingle to be able to identify the damage.

-Here are some tips on how to identify hail damage to your roof:
+Tips on how to identify hail damage to your roof:

-2. Loose Granules – Loss of protective mineral granules from roof shingles is a common problem associated with hail damage that could lead to bigger, mire expensive problems down the road.
-Check your gutters, downspouts, and valleys for loose granule buildup to determine whether your roof has lost integrity during a storm.
+2. Loose Granules – Loss of protective mineral granules from roof shingles is a common problem associated with hail damage that could lead to bigger, more expensive problems down the road.
+Check your gutters, downspouts, and valleys for the loose granule buildup to determine whether your roof has lost integrity during a storm.

-Step 3 – Take Pictures
+Step 1 – Take Pictures

 When you inspect your home for signs of storm damage, make sure that you have a camera ready so that you can take pictures of the damaged area to send to your insurance company.

-Step 4 – Inform Your Agent
+Step 2 – Inform Your Agent

 After you have documented the incident and taken pictures of the damages, it’s time to call your insurance company and schedule a time to meet with your claims adjuster to let them inspect and assess your damages.

-Step 5 – Hire a Roofing Contractor
+Step 3 – Hire a Roofing Contractor

-We have a ton of experience navigating the insurance claims process, and have worked directly with most if the homeowners insurance companies already, so out clinto enjoy the highest quality workmanship and care, while we make the claims process easier and save them money…
+We have a ton of experience navigating the insurance claims process, and have worked directly with most, if the homeowners insurance companies already, so out Clinton enjoy the highest quality workmanship and care, while we make the claims process easier and save them money.